BOAT-ocean-acoustics/fundamentals/boat_tutorials/acoustics/intro.md

 ## Learning goals

-Taking a systems approach to understanding ocean acoustics problems, our learning goals are to be able to:
+Taking a systems approach to understanding ocean acoustics problems, our goals are to be able to:
 1. Identify key components of the **system** underlying the problem
 2. Analyze the relationships of different components within the system
 3. Differentiate known and unknown components